rryam/MusadoraKit/README.md

 ## Catalog

 To easily access the Apple Music Catalog, you can use pre-defined methods from MusadoraKit.
-The method are similar across the music items.
+The methods are similar across the music items.

 Example of working with fetching a catalog song by its identifier: